Azure/business-process-automation/README.md

 ### With OpenAI On A Private Network
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fbusiness-process-automation%2Fmain%2Ftemplates%2Fprivatedeploy.json)

+### Steps to Manually Deploy Function App
+If your function app does not show any functions after running the scripts above, follow the steps below to deploy manually.

+1. Change into src/backend/api subdirectory `cd src/backend/api/`
+2. Run `npm install` and `npm run build` to install dependencies and translate typescript files into javascript
+3. Zip 'api' directory - Use windows explorer or Zip tool on command line to recursively zip all files (including original TS files and compiled JS files) within the 'api' directory (`src/backend/api/`)
+3. Zip 'huggingface' directory - Use windows explorer or Zip tool on command line to recursively zip all files within the 'huggingface' directory (src/backend/huggingface/)
+4. In Azure Portal, navigate to Hugging Face Function App Resource > Settings > Environment Values > `WEBSITE_RUN_FROM_PACKAGE` - update value to 1
+5. Repeat step 4 for the other BPA Function App Resource in the resource group
+5. Login to azure using az login
+6. From the terminal, run the following command, `func azure functionapp publish $JS_FUNCTION_APP_NAME --javascript --force --deployment-source-zip $JS_ZIP_FILE_PATH`, where $JS_FUNCTION_APP_NAME is name of BPA function resource and $JS_ZIP_FILE_PATH is a path to zipped archive from 'api' directory
+7. From the terminal, run the following command, `func azure functionapp publish $HF_FUNCTION_APP_NAME --python --build remote --force --deployment-source-zip $HF_ZIP_FILE_PATH`, where $HF_FUNCTION_APP_NAME is name of Hagging Face function resource and $HF_ZIP_FILE_PATH is a path to zipped archive from 'huggingface' directory

 ### With OpenAI and Redis Enterprise (check pricing) for Vector Search
 (Deprecated.
 Replaced by Cognitive Search with Vector Search Features)